Guest Lecture SeriesEach year the RTG invites well know scholars in the field of forest sciences, biology and statistics for guest lectures.

 If you are interested to join, please register by sending an email to email@example.com with your name and affiliation or reason why you are interested in the talk.

-In 2020 guest lectures will be given by the following scholars:
+Next guest lectures in 2021 will be given by the following scholars:

 Recent guest lectures

 - Jacob Dittel, PhD on April 11, 2018 on "Cracking the nut of animal-mediated seed dispersal"

 - Prof. Dr. Andreas Bolte on June 20, 2018 on "Interspecific interactions in mixed spruce-beech forests"

 - Prof. Dr. Taryn Bauerle on June 27, 2018 on "Under the weather: root growth and physiology in response to water limitation"

 - Prof. Dan Binkley, PhD on July 4, 2018 on "Four decades of production ecology: the interaction of ideas and experiments"

 - Prof. Dr. Hans Pretzsch on July 18, 2018 on "Mixed-species forests.
 Tracing mixing effects from the stand to the organ level"